marigold001/php-vuetify-full-stack-project/README.md

 # Classic Gravy
-  A web-app showcasing recipes and cooking articles, designed for a professional cook to be able to curate content.
+  A web-app that includes a CMS and showcases recipes and cooking articles, designed for a professional cook to be able to curate content.

 ## Prerequisites
   Node.js